StellifySoftware/stellify/README.md

 ![enter image description here](https://stellifysoftware.s3.eu-west-2.amazonaws.com/stellisoftyellow.svg)

-The primary aim of Stellify is to take the definition of a webpage out of files and into a database.
-You may point out that with the exception of static site generators, all websites are constructed "from" database queries however,  this tends to be a piecemeal approach whereby data is identified as being "dynamic" and then steps are taken to insert this data into HTML markup or the data is passed to a script and then applied a file based template. **I'd ask you to put that approach to one side as this is not what is happening inside Stellify.**
+The primary aim of Stellify is to take the definition of a webpage out of files and place it in a database.
+You may point out that with the exception of static site generators, all websites are constructed "from" database queries however, this tends to be a piecemeal approach whereby data is identified as being "dynamic" and then steps are taken to insert this data into HTML markup on the server or the data is passed to a script and then inserted into the DOM. **I'd ask you to put that approach to one side as this is not what is happening inside Stellify, read on.**

-### Stellify maps objects to elements
+### Defining elements as objects

-Stellify takes an atomic approach to storing definitions.
-In HTML an *element* is indivisible and therefore it is possible to map an element to an object as shown below:
+Webpages are constructed from elements.
+Elements can be thought of as being atomic, meaning they are indivisible.

 ```
 <a href="/" class="relative ml-3">
 ```
-In Stellify, this element is stored as JSON definition:
+This element can stored in a database as JSON definition:

 ```
 {